Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Background

 In June 2024, YouTube announced a pilot for a similar system, which they called \textit{Notes}~\cite{TestingNewWays}.
 In January 2025, Meta announced a pilot for their own implementation, also called \textit{Community Notes}, which would launch on Facebook, Instagram, and Threads~\cite{heatheraMoreSpeechFewer2025}.
 Finally, TikTok announced their own pilot in April 2025, which they called \textit{Footnotes}~\cite{TestingNewFeature}.
-According to the platforms, all of these new systems are based on X's open source implementation of the note curation algorithm.
-Unlike X's implementation, though, none of the new systems are open source or open data.
-In fact, while all of these systems serve similar purposes, they differ from each other in crucial ways due to unique design decisions made by each platform.
-Since these systems are increasingly prominent features of some of the most important social media platforms, it is critical to define, understand, and reason about them so the HCI community can better inform their implementation and evaluate their impact.
+At the time of writing, all of these systems have launched, at least as limited pilots.
+According to the platforms, all of these systems are based on X's open source note curation algorithm.
+Unlike X's implementation, though, none of the new systems make their code or data public.
+In fact, while they serve similar purposes, these systems differ from each other in crucial ways due to platform design decisions.
+As CCS proliferate on major platforms, the HCI community must define, understand, and reason about them to evaluate their impact and inform better implementations.